 - Centre County’s farms sold agricultural products valued at more than $91 million.

 - The average Centre County farm sold $89,422 in products.

 The Farm as a Business

-Living next to a farm is not the same as living next to a state forest, state gamelands, or a state or local park.
-Farms have characteristics common to many industrial enterprises.
-This may seem obvious; however, on numerous occasions, residents enticed by the scenic beauty to build a home in an agricultural area have ended up complaining about routine farming practices carried out by the owner of the adjoining farmland.
-It seems that people who did not grow up around farms forget that:
+Living next to a farm is not the same as living next to a state forest, state game lands, or a state or local park.
+Residents enticed by the scenic beauty to build a home in an agricultural area may not be aware that farms have characteristics common to many industrial enterprises.

 - Farms are businesses that require a significant capital investment to start and operate.

 - Farmland is private property, not public space available for four-wheeling, snowmobiling or other recreational activities, unless the landowner has specifically granted permission to use the land.

 - Raw materials are shipped in, processed, and shipped out as value-added products.

 - Routine farming practices carried out by the owner of the adjoining farmland. involves activities that generate waste products, noise, and odors; may involve the use of pesticides, herbicides, and machinery; and entail operations beyond "regular business hours."